TheFruxz/Sparkle/README.md

 <br>

 > Sparkle is currently being reworked.
-Check out the `rework/2023` branch for the latest dev-build.
+Check out the `rework/2023` branch for the latest dev-build!

 ## 👋 Welcome to Sparkle